carpentries-incubator/latex-novice-typesetting/_episodes/03-illustrations.md

 - "Third learning objective.
 See how to use options to change how inserted images appear."
 keypoints:
 - "First key point.
 Including an image requires the use of a command, and possibly a `figure` environment, an the specification of the path to the image (which may be more than just the filename, if the image is in a subdirectory)."
 - "Second key point.
-Floats are placed by $\LaTeX$ in locations that will look nice; this is determined by a set of rules (that can be modified, if one is so inclined)."
+Floats are placed by LaTeX in locations that will look nice; this is determined by a set of rules (that can be modified, if one is so inclined)."
 - "Third key point.
-The appearance of images can be customised using options to `\includegraphics{}`."
+The appearance of images can be customised using options to `\\includegraphics{}`."
 - "Fourth key point.
 Captions are short descriptions of an image.
 Labels are a way to refer to them within the text."
 ---